Payroll Services for Nonprofit Organizations: Meeting Unique Needs

 Integration With Donor Management System

-Donor management systems have vastly improved the efficiency of every nonprofit, allowing organizations like yours to track donors, record contacts, maintain key contacts, and display highly useful analytics that will ensure that the potential impact of all donors is being maximized.
+Donor management systems have vastly improved the efficiency of every nonprofit, allowing organizations to track donors, record contacts, maintain key contacts, and display highly useful analytics that will ensure that the potential impact of all donors is being maximized.

 Customized Reporting for Transparency and Accountability